verbiscms/verbis/docs/api/api.md

 ## JSON Responses

-All endpoints respond with a JSON encoded response, which contain the following:
+All endpoints respond with a JSON encoded response, which contains the following:

 ```json
 {